MattJonesCodes/Shadowblockz/Plugins/ReadMe.md

-The /Plugins folder of this repository shall contain all the custom plugins developed for the Shadowblockz Minecraft Server.
+The /Plugins folder of this repository shall contain the source code of all the custom plugins developed for the Shadowblockz Minecraft Server.
+These plugins are written in Java, and use Maven for their dependancies.